Can Taiwan Semiconductor Manufacturing Company Limited (TSM) Remain Competitive?

 TSM’s Market Performance

-TSM stocks went up by 0.08% for the week, with a monthly drop of -5.35% and a quarterly performance of -8.57%, while its annual performance rate touched 123.26%.
-The volatility ratio for the week stands at 2.10% while the volatility levels for the past 30 days are set at 2.27% for Taiwan Semiconductor Manufacturing Company Limited.
-The simple moving average for the period of the last 20 days is -1.27% for TSM stocks with a simple moving average of 13.56% for the last 200 days.
+TSM stocks went down by -3.74% for the week, with a monthly drop of -4.98% and a quarterly performance of -18.54%, while its annual performance rate touched 115.85%.
+The volatility ratio for the week stands at 2.77% while the volatility levels for the past 30 days are set at 2.33% for Taiwan Semiconductor Manufacturing Company Limited.
+The simple moving average for the period of the last 20 days is -3.11% for TSM stocks with a simple moving average of 8.31% for the last 200 days.

 Analysts’ Opinion of TSM